tysbrown/11ty-Sanity-Bootstrap-Starter/README.md

 To install dependencies run `npm install` on the root directory.

 To develop locally, run `npm run dev` on the root directory.
-The repo consists of 2 main directories: /studio houses the Sanity Studio, /web houses the 11ty frontend.
-You can run `npm run dev` on either of these directories to set up a local dev environment with one and not the other.
+The starter uses Lerna to run both the frontend and the studio simultaneously for local development.
+You can also run `npm run dev` on either the /web or /studio directories to run one without the other.